One of the biggest perks of the JET program is the opportunity it provides to explore Japan and the rest of Asia.

 While traveling is fun and can be a highlight of the JET experience like it was for me, don’t forget to show your town/city/or village some love as well.

-Many of your neighbors and students will really appreciate it if you stuck around to explore festivals or activities in the area instead of jetting off somewhere exotic every vacation – and there can be quite a bit to experience in your home town no matter how small it might seem!
+Many of your neighbors and students will really appreciate it if you stick around to explore festivals or activities in the area instead of jetting off somewhere exotic every vacation – and there can be quite a bit to experience in your home town no matter how small it might seem!

 This was one of my biggest regrets on JET, as I felt like I missed out on quite a bit that was going on in my village in Saga by traveling every chance I could and looking back I wish I had balanced my trips with some weekends and holidays spent in Saga.